Hi, I'm Simon from Sailing Britican.

 Filled with examples, checklists, and fill in the blank templates, this guide can be given to any crew member for general help on how to make a ship-to-ship call or how to handle an emergency or safety broadcast.
 This publication can also be offered in MS Word so it can be fully customized with your Boat Name, MMSI and Call Sign.

-The cost is normally $15.97 but if purchased right now with Checklists For Sailors, you'll get a $5 savings.
+The cost is normally $19.97 but if purchased right now with Checklists For Sailors, you'll save almost $8.00.
 This offer cannot be found elsewhere.

 BEST VALUE!
 Both Guides and One-Off Answer-All-Questions Coaching Call